 Niv Toar is a composer, music producer, and trumpet player based in Los Angeles.
 Aside from drinking coffee, he has recently composed music for Fox's Pivoting, Netflix's Uncoupled, and he is currently a composer on The Really Loud House and iCarly for Nickelodeon / Paramount+.
 Some previous shows he has worked on: A Million Little Things, Modern Family, High School Musical, Alexa & Katie, All That, Rosewood, and more.

-As a trumpet player since the age of eight, he has performed, recorded, and toured with many major artists in the world including: Taylor Swift, Ariana Grande, Quincy Jones, India Arie, Karmin, Magic, The Idan Raichel Project, Nikki Yanofsky, Mark Ballas, The Long Beach Opera, Gloria Trevi, Shlomi Shabat, Pavlo Rosenberg, David Broza, and Aviv Gefen.
+As a trumpet player since the age of eight, he has performed, recorded, and toured with many major artists in the world including: Quincy Jones, Taylor Swift, Ariana Grande, India Arie, Magic, The Idan Raichel Project, The Long Beach Opera, Gloria Trevi, Shlomi Shabat, Pavlo Rosenberg, David Broza, and Aviv Gefen.
 Niv has also worked as an arranger with many of Israel's biggest artists.

 Niv started on his musical path at only eight years of age, playing the trumpet at the local conservatory.
 He started his jazz education at the "Thelma Yellin High School for the Arts" in Israel.
 During his senior year of high school, Niv toured with the school’s “Big Band” in the US.
 During that tour he was spotted by Berklee College of Music staff, and after a summer program at Berklee, he was awarded a full college scholarship.